Messy (Rosé song): Music video

 Directed by Colin Tilley, the music video for "Messy" was released on 8 May 2025.
-It intersperses scenes of the F1 film with various clips of Rosé sipping martinis at a bar; sitting atop a seeming pile of diamonds in a nightclub; leaning over the terrace of a high-rise building; and walking down the Las Vegas Strip, which had been temporarily shut down for the music video shoot.
+It intersperses scenes of the F1 film with various clips of Rosé sipping martinis at a bar; sitting atop a seeming pile of diamonds in the Las Vegas nightclub Omnia; leaning over the terrace of a high-rise building; and walking down the Las Vegas Strip, which had been temporarily shut down for the music video shoot.